GoogleChromeLabs/pwa-wp/readme.md

 ### Caching ###
 Service Workers in the feature plugin are using [Workbox](https://developers.google.com/web/tools/workbox/) to power a higher-level PHP abstraction for themes and plugins to indicate the routes and the caching strategies in a declarative way.
 Since only one handler can be used per one route then conflicts are also detected and reported in console when using debug mode.

-The API abstraction allows registering routes for caching and urls for precaching using the following two methods:
+The API abstraction allows registering routes for caching and urls for precaching using the following two functions:

 1. `wp_register_service_worker_caching_route`: accepts the following two parameters: